Recently, I heard that palm trees were a type of grass, and I was curious to learn more. So, I did some research. Here’s what I found.

 |Veins in the leaves are parallel||Leaf veins are net or weblike|

 |Flowers come in ones and threes||Flowers come in ones, fours, and fives|

 One of the biggest differences between monocots and dicots is that the sprouted seeds for monocots only grow one leaf (hence the name “mono”), while dicot seeds grow two leaves.

 You might have noticed this when you seed your lawn vs when you seed vegetables.
 The grass in your lawn only sprouts one, vertical leaf, while the veggies sprout two.

 Another example of this is wheatgrass vs microgreens.
-Wheatgrass grows one initial leaf when sprouting, while microgreens (baby versions of plants such as radish) have two initial leaves before they grow more.
+Wheatgrass grows one initial leaf when sprouting, while microgreens (baby versions of plants such as radishes) have two initial leaves before they grow more.

 Another big difference between monocots and dicots is their leaves.
 Palm trees have leaf veins that grow in parallel, while trees such as oak have veins that grow similarly to a spiderweb.

 Other differences between palm trees and other “real” trees are fibrous roots, different flower sets, and the lack of a vascular cambium (what makes wood).